Correcting Run-on Sentences

 • The information in each sentence should be connected correctly so there is no interruption of the thought.

-• When students understand how to correct run-on sentences, many students find it easier to avoid them and are more likely to spot an incorrect run-on sentence when they unintentionally write one.
+• Recognizing run-on sentences: When students understand how to correct run-on sentences, many students find it easier to avoid them and are more likely to spot an incorrect run-on sentence when they unintentionally write one.

 Run-on sentences are corrected 6 ways.
 If anyone of these techniques can be used in a sentence, it means more than likely the sentence is 2 or more sentences run together.
 If these techniques can be used, 99% of the time, they should be used.
 When a run-on sentence is written, use one of the following techniques to correct it.